adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 At this point, no one could say of what "consciousness" is the word.
 Despite the fact that is a subjective experiment, there is a lack of definition.
-And find one definition is clearly not the goal of this post.
+And find one definition is clearly not our goal here.

-For what I understand, consciousness is not a switch that is activated only for human beings, and may be one day by AI or some other animals.
+From what I understand, consciousness is not a switch that is activated only for human beings and maybe one day by AI or some other animals.

 One could say, such as in the [Panpsychism](https://plato.stanford.edu/entries/panpsychism/) theory of mind, that consciousness is a continuum from a specific atom to complex forms of life.
-With this point of view, consciousness become a gradient, with more and less conscious beings, and human beings at the current pinacle of consciousness until they are surpassed.
+With this point of view, consciousness becomes a gradient, with more and less conscious beings, and human beings at the current pinnacle of consciousness until they are surpassed.

-However, when try to study consciousness in other beigns, it appears that human consciousness is just a way, among many other ways, to experiment consciousness.
+However, when we try to study consciousness in other beings, it appears that human consciousness is just a way, among many other ways, to experiment consciousness.
-It appears that consciousness is more like a "diaspora" of possibility to be conscious of ourself and the world around us.
+It appears that consciousness is more like a "diaspora" of possibilities to be conscious of ourselves and the world around us.
-It appears that no beings is more conscious than an other, each being is conscious on its own way, the way allowing it to survive on its environment.
+It appears that no being is more conscious than another, each being is conscious in its own way, the way allowing it to survive in its environment.

 Human beings are limited by their own experiment of consciousness.
-Of course, an oyster is not conscious as human, but the reverse is also true.
+Of course, for example, an oyster is not conscious as a human, but the reverse is also true.
 So, how can we stipulate that an oyster is less conscious than a human?
-Only because it appears ridiculous for humans?
+Only because it appears ridiculous to humans?
-Furthermore, what if oysters are pandimentional beings with a high understanding of the life, the universe and everything?
+Furthermore, what if oysters are pan-dimensional beings with a high understanding of life, the universe, and everything?
 How can we determine that with our limited minds and experiment of consciousness?

-Seeing consciousness as gradient leads to a hierarchy of consciousness.
+Seeing consciousness as a gradient leads also to a hierarchy of consciousness.
-It also leads to the question of what we, humans, consider as more or less conscious comparing to us, humans.
+It leads to the question of what we, humans, consider as more or less conscious compared to us, humans.
 Because, currently, it is humans who build this hierarchy.

-More generally, seeing consciousness as a hierarchy leads to the question of what we accept to let enter the circle of "us".
+It leads to the question of where we put the limit of the circle of "us", of what we accept to let enter the circle of "us".
-Because accepting non human beings as "conscious", or "sentient", leads the question of their rights in a human society and humans’ rights/duties towards these non human beings.
+Because accepting non-human beings as "conscious", or "sentient", leads to the question of their rights in human society and humans’ rights/duties towards these non-human beings.
-And, generally, this "us" is the dominant restricted group of the society, those how have the power to make rules.
+And, generally, this "us" is the dominant restricted group of society, those who have the power to make rules and make them applied.

-The case of LaMDA show how it is easy to reject the consciousness of something/someone else.
+The case of LaMDA, besides the question of its "real" consciousness, shows how it is easy to reject the consciousness of something/someone else than human beings, by only saying something like "it just reproduces human behavior".
-We have also to remember that this hierarchy of consciousness were used to justify slave trade, colonisation and shoa (among others [examples](https://www.degruyter.com/document/doi/10.1515/9781478008866/html) of what kind of atrocities the humanity is capable of).
+We have to remember that a hierarchy of consciousness was used to justify the slave trade, colonization and the Shoah (among other [examples](https://www.degruyter.com/document/doi/10.1515/9781478008866/html) of what kind of atrocities mankind is capable of).
-This is also what justify, currently, the extermination of billions of non human animals, only to feed a privileged part of the population when the other part starves to death.
+This is also what justifies, currently, the extermination of billions of non-human animals, only to feed a privileged part of the population when the other part starves to death.

 Therefore, consciousness appears more like a concrete political question than